Healthy Homes Assessment Grenada Village

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords must make sure their Grenada Village rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties are required to be fully certified by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to ensure their Grenada Village rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals are required to be completely compliant by 1 July 2024.

-We will evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager about the work required. requirements to be done and offer the report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager of any tasks needed to be completed. requirements to be completed, and provide a report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements in the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for as much as $7,200 and additional healthy homes related fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthy homes related fines.

-We’re completely independent assessors for rental properties, we are completely qualified to assess each of Healthy Homes and Homefit.
+We are fully independent assessors for rental properties, in addition, we’re completely qualified for both Healthy Homes and Homefit.

 Call Now (04) 280 6777